degatchi/Blockchain-Alpha/readme.md

 ## Q+A
 ### Alexander Schlindwein: Fei Protocol vulnerability finder
 Q) What general advice would you give to aspiring blockchain bug bounty hunters?
-A) A great way to get started learning about smart contract exploits is to practice by participating in wargames and CTFs.
+<br /> A) A great way to get started learning about smart contract exploits is to practice by participating in wargames and CTFs.
 You can find some good ones in https://github.com/crytic/awesome-ethereum-security 's repository.

 Also, do not get discouraged if you haven’t found a bug yet, even though you have spent a lot of time searching.
 Often you will be working with code that has been audited by world-class security experts and put through extensive testing.
 That does not mean that there are no bugs, though — an audit is no guarantee for security and the list of audited projects which have been exploited is long enough.